dohitdeegwal/rapidfort/README.md

 - ## API Definition
 The REST API exposes the following endpoints:

-POST /upload: Uploads a file and shows off its details.
+- GET /: Displays the home page of the web server.

-GET /: where we input our require file
+- POST /upload: Uploads a file and shows off its details.

 - ## User Interface